 You need to make sure that both parties are clear on how the data will be stored, used, and accessed.
 You also need to have a clause in your contract that allows you to terminate the managed service agreement if the client fails to comply with your data protection and privacy policies.
 This is a non-negotiable part of any agreement, and you should never sacrifice your clients' safety and privacy for the sake of a deal.

-Sign the contract in the presence of witnesses such that in case of any disputes, the witnesses can always testify accordingly.
+Sign the managed services contract in the presence of witnesses such that in case of any disputes, the witnesses can always testify accordingly.
 The witness is basically a party that is not directly involved in the arrangement but can testify to have been present and witnessed the execution.
 Witnesses should also sign the contract.

 5. Legal review